 Some retirement plans contain “Qualified Joint & Survivor Annuity” (QJSA) provisions whereby, in order for the plan participant to take a distribution or a loan exceeding $5,000 from the plan, a spouse must sign a consent form to waive their rights to receive the distribution in the form of survivor annuity payments from the plan.
 In addition, all plans require that a spouse consent if the participant names a primary beneficiary other than the spouse.
 In these situations, the spousal consent must be witnessed by a Notary Public or Plan Representative.
 Due to the COVID-19 pandemic, the IRS realizes individuals may have a difficult time obtaining a witness’ signature on retirement administrative documents.
 In Notice 2020-42, the IRS provides relief from the spouse’s consent being witnessed “in person” by the Notary or Plan Representative.
-Through the end of 2020, the new guidance allows electronic witness of the spousal consent, with certain restrictions.Subscribe
+Through June 30, 2022, the new guidance allows electronic witness of the spousal consent, with certain restrictions.Subscribe

 When a Notary Public Provides Electronic Witness